remp2020/beam-skeleton/README.md

 To edit views from Beam package add the own version of view into folder structure `resources/views/vendor/beam/`.
 Laravel will first check if a custom version of the view has been placed in the folder otherwise will use view from Beam package.

+As an example you can see `/resources/views/test/index.blade.php` as the view file for `TestController::index` action.

 For further information about views overriding see official [Laravel documentation](https://laravel.com/docs/8.x/packages#overriding-package-views).

+### Observers

+To listen for model changes (Eloquent events) you can use the observers.
+New observer can be added by using command `php artisan make:observer ModelNameObserver --model=ModelName` or manually added into folder `app/Observers` and registered in `AppServiceProvider`.

+As an example is registered observer `App\Observers\AccountObserver` for model `Remp\BeamModule\Model\Account`.

+For further information about observers overriding see official [Laravel documentation](https://laravel.com/docs/8.x/eloquent#observers).

 ### Database